FlyingKaenguru/log-aggregation-tools.docker-compose/README.md

 * **PLG Stack:**
   The PLG stack, which consists of Promtail, Loki, and Grafana, is mostly known as Grafana Loki.
+The Promtail agent is designed for Loki installations, but many other agents integrate seamlessly with Loki.
+For example, Fluentd and Logstash.

   Grafana Loki is a horizontally scalable, highly available, multi-tenant log aggregation system inspired by Prometheus.
   Unlike other logging systems, a Loki index is built from labels, leaving the original log message unindexed.
 Loki stores all data in a single object storage backend like S3.